The Network will:

 New York State Department of Health

-One and Only Campaign Safe Injections Practices Coalition webpage
+The One & Only Campaign Safe Injection Practices Coalition webpage

-Participate in ESRD NCC HAI LAN: Network and targeted facility staff are required to participate in the bi-monthly ESRD HAI LAN (1 hour webinar with nursing CE).
+Participate in the ESRD NCC BSI LAN: Network and targeted facility staff are required to participate in the bi-monthly ESRD BSI LAN (1 hour webinar with nursing CE).
 This LAN has two primary purposes.
 The first is to improve information communication across care settings, with emphasis on communication between hospitals and dialysis centers caring for the same ESRD patients.
 The second is to increase awareness of and implementation of CDC Core interventions.

-Incorporate action steps developed from each ESRD NCC HAI LAN to assist facilities in implementing the COR interventions.
+Incorporate action steps developed from each ESRD NCC BSI LAN to assist facilities in implementing the COR interventions.

 Encourage the dialysis facilities to discuss the use of the CDC Core Interventions at QAPI meetings, in addition to infection rates, with the Medical Director for the facility.